 - Continued personal learning and professional development – sharpening skills and adding knowledge valuable to other types of certification efforts

-- Applied knowledge of the Baldrige “World Class” Criteria for Performance Excellence
+- Applied knowledge of the Baldrige Excellence Framework including its “World Class” Criteria for Performance Excellence

-- Understanding how to apply the Criteria in one’s own organization
+- Understanding how to apply the Framework in one’s own organization

 - Exposure to best practices from other organizations and sectors to apply in one’s own organization